alejandrobabio/music-api/docs/ADR.md

   * Each endpoint of the API will have its own isolated file.
   * Perhaps this decision leads to some duplication, but it will not be a problem compared with the cleanliness that it will provide.

+### 2018-05-29 - Code load strategy

+* Context: Define code load strategy, for gems, app, and specs code.
+In production, the impact is minimal because of the code is loaded only on restarts.
+In development with a server on, we want to reload the code each time it is changed.
+In the test environment, it's critical, because of the load time of the gems and code is added to the test runtime, even if it is loading unnecessary gems and code.

+* Decision: Load only the needed code for the task that we have in hands, adding `require: false` for optional gems and doing an explicit require when they are needed, requiring by default the base of the app and load the components needed in each part of the code.
+For test split the `spec_helper` depending on the gems needed: base, db, request.

+* Consequences:

+  * When app grows tests still would be fast.
+  * We need to pay attention to the needed stuff for each piece of code.